-- Protocol procedures are optimized for best data results; consequently, protocols can vary from kit to kit. - Proper and consistent pipetting technique is key to accurate data, especially if multiple users will be generating data in collaboration.
+-) All kits are for Research Use Only. - Always read the entire protocol before proceeding since procedures are optimized for best data results and can vary from kit to kit.
+If you have questions, contact Technical Support or your Sales Specialist even before collecting samples. -) Do not use a kit beyond its expiration date. - The expiration date for a kit is that of the component with the shortest expiration date.
+This date is printed on the box label. - ) Kits will ship with a minimum of 3 months until expiration. -) Longer expiration dates can be requested.
+Please contact your Sales Specialist. - Proper and consistent pipetting technique is key to accurate data, especially if multiple users will be generating data in collaboration.
 Improper or inconsistent technique can affect delivery volumes and impact data reliability.
-Training on best practices for pipetting and maintaining properly calibrated pipettors can substantially increase pipetting precision. - For tips on proper pipetting techniques visit: MerckMillipore.com/mio ("Ten tips to improve pipetting technique"). - Before you collect samples to run an assay, it's important to read the entire protocol.
-If you have any questions, contact Technical Support or your Sales Specialist. - If the protocol states that the kit can be used in either serum or plasma, and you have the option, choose serum because it tends to be cleaner.
-However, always consider the biology of the biomarkers under consideration to determine the appropriate sample type for your study/experiment. - If you are trying to decide whether to collect serum or plasma samples, ask yourself what you have observed from preliminary data, publications or collaborators. - Be consistent with the use of sample types within a study/project. - Still unsure?
+Training on best practices for pipetting and maintaining properly calibrated pipettors can substantially increase pipetting precision. - If the protocol states that the kit can be used in either serum or plasma, and you have the option, choose serum because it tends to be cleaner.
+However, always consider the biology of the biomarkers under consideration to determine the appropriate sample type for your study. - If you are trying to decide whether to collect serum or plasma samples, ask yourself what you have observed from preliminary data, publications or collaborators. -) Be consistent with the use of sample types within a study. - Still unsure?
 Contact Technical Support. - > Freeze/thaw limits: - Multiple freeze/thaw cycles may reduce the stability of the analytes, however this may be analyte dependent.
 When aliquoting samples to freeze, carefully determine what volume to aliquot.
-If in doubt, freeze single-use aliquots.
+If in doubt, freeze single-use aliquots. - Vortexing samples: - Vortexing is recommended for a homogeneous sample prep, especially after a sample has been centrifuged and supernatant separated. - Tips on using tissue culture media as assay buffer:

--) Vortexing samples: - Vortexing is recommended for a homogeneous sample prep, especially after a sample has been centrifuged and supernatant separated. - Tips on using tissue culture media as assay buffer: - If cell culture medium is used as assay matrix, be certain there are no active proteases, phosphatases or supplements present which may interfere with the assay or generate inaccurate results. (e.g. cytokines, human serum, fetal bovine serum, etc.) - Some kits for metabolism biomarkers require an addition of a variety of protease and/or phosphatase inhibitors to samples.
-Others may require a sample extraction or acidification. - Consult the protocol of the appropriate kit. - See Sample Preparation outlines for kits, required serum matrix (if needed), dilutions and sample type in Appendix 2.
+- If cell culture medium is used as assay matrix, be certain there are no active proteases, phosphatases or supplements present which may interfere with the assay or generate inaccurate results (e.g. cytokines, human serum, fetal bovine serum, etc.). - Some kits for metabolic biomarkers require an addition of protease and/or phosphatase inhibitors to samples.
+Others may require a sample extraction or acidification. - Consult the kit protocol. - See Sample Preparation outlines for kits, required serum matrix (if needed), dilutions and sample type in Appendix 2.